The Academic Fund

 The Sub-Surf Rocks website has been developed to best deliver this project and features videos, detailed case studies, downloadable worksheets and seismic sections to help students learn and practice seismic interpretation.

 As an supplement to this project, the University of Derby have now developed a new educational and teaching resource ‘Maps and Map Interpretation – An Introduction For Geoscientists’.
-This is available either as a PowerPoint presentation or as a PDF document with embedded ‘Presenter’ comments.
+This is available either as a PowerPoint presentation or as a PDF document with embedded ‘Presenter’ comments and can be downloaded from the “Publications” tab on the UKOGL Home Page..

 William ‘Strata’ Smith

-The Strata Smith website for this free-to-all educational resource celebrating the life and achievements of William Smith, has been funded by the UK Onshore Geophysical Library.
+The Strata Smith website is a free-to-all educational resource celebrating the life and achievements of William Smith and has been funded by the UK Onshore Geophysical Library.

 Further details can be found under the William Smith tab.